jeppesens/homebridge-glue/README.md

 ```

 ## Selecting Hub and Lock
-If hubId or lockId is unknown it will select the first available lock of the first hub.
-If you only have one.
+If hubId or lockId is undefined it will select the first available lock of the first hub.
+If you only have one lock.
 It will work without configuration.

 ## Events